ayush714/Core-Machine-Learning-Course/README.md

 * A curated learning plan for beginners to complete the course in just one month, along with required reading materials. 🗓️

 ### Getting Started 🚀
-To get the most out of this course, sign up for free via our Learning Management System (LMS) by following the link provided in the course GitHub repository.
+To get the most out of this course, sign up for free via our Learning Management System (LMS) by following this [link](https://lms.antern.co/courses/core-machine-learning-regression-analysis).
 By signing up, you will receive free updates, have your assignments checked, and gain access to the carefully crafted learning plan. 🖊️

+All the materials is uploaded in the lms!

 ### Course Content 📋